Tag Archives: fundraising for real estate

 Critical elements of Rent Rolls: What an investor should look for

 Analysis of the rent rolls is a thorough and lengthy process as it traditionally involves a lot of paperwork.
 The document is prone to regular updation which requires constant evaluation.
-Although it consists of a lot of information that may overwhelm the investor while evaluating, given that the following key elements can be analyzed for a wholesome viewpoint:
+Although it contains a lot of information that may overwhelm the investor while evaluating, the investor can analyze the following key elements to gain a wholesome viewpoint:

 Critical Elements of Rent Rolls